The Suspicious Case of Rey Rivera... and Why He Matters, Part 3: Mental Health Problems?

 Q.V.
 Hough, “Unsolved Mysteries Theory: Who Called Rey Rivera (& Why),” Screen Rant (August 15, 2020).
 Mikita Brottman, An Unexplained Death: A True Story of a Body at the Belvedere (New York: Henry Holt & Company, 2018), 46.
 Ibid., 80, 82-83.
 Ibid., 80.
 Ibid., 71.
 Ibid., 131.
 Ibid., 145.
 Ibid., 79, 83, 102, 131, 141-142, 155.
 Ibid., 24.
 Ibid., 87.
 Ibid., 73, 109-110.
 Ibid., 103-104, 110-111.
 Ibid., 116-118, 120.
 Ibid., 121-122.
 Dean Koontz, Your Heart Belongs to Me (New York: Bantam Books, 2009), 119.
 Taya Graham & Stephen Janis, “His Mysterious Death Made National Headlines, So Why are Police Ignoring the Case?”
 The Real News Network (October 28, 2021).
 Ibid.

 Jessica Seigel, “Why You Feel the Urge to Jump,” Nautilus 46, no. 5 (March 30, 2017).
-Online edition of article.
+The online edition of the article.
 J.L.
 Hames, J.D.
 Ribeiro, A.R.
 Smith, & T.E.
 Joiner Jr., “An Urge to Jump Affirms the Urge to Live: An Empirical Examination of the High Place Phenomenon,” Journal of Affective Disorders (2012): 136.
 Markus Quirin, “Existential Neuroscience: A Functional Magnetic Resonance Imaging Investigation of Neural Responses to Reminders of One’s Mortality,” Social Cognitive and Affective Neuroscience (2012): 197.
-Joel Hoomans, “35,000 Decisions: The Great Choices of Strategic Leaders,” Leading Edge (March 20, 2015).
+Joel Hoomans, “35,000 Decisions: The Great Choices of Strategic Leaders,” Leading Edge (March 20, 2015); and see Charles Duhigg, The Power of Habit: Why We Do What We Do in Life and Business (New York: Random House, 2014), 17-19.